 As with the other Logitech units listed above, the Harmony Elite includes the Harmony Hub, which manages the connection with smart home devices, such as a a smart thermostat or lights.
 And the Hub allows you to use a smartphone app to control your devices.

-Logitech Harmony Elite Remote Control
+#6 Logitech Harmony Elite Remote Control

 Length: 7.25 inches | Touch Screen Control: No (but you can pair this remote with a smartphone through an app)

 The physical universal remote with the Harmony Ultimate is pretty basic, not offering as many buttons as some other units or any display screen option, but it will perform the majority of tasks you need.
 When you’re ready to gain more control, you’ll download the Harmony app to your smartphone.

-It would have been nice if Logitech had given the physical remote’s buttons a back light, so you could easily see the buttons in the dark.
+It would have been nice if Logitech had given the physical remote’s buttons a backlight, so you could easily see the buttons in the dark.
 But this is still a good value for those who have smart appliances they want to control, as you’ll save some money with this unit, primarily because of the lack of a touch screen on the physical remote.

-Which Best Universal Remote Is Right For You?
+Which Best Universal Remote Is Right for You?

 What to Look for in the Best Universal Remote

 For your universal remote to improve your experience with your television and other devices, it needs to have some “smart” options.
 Some universal remotes allow you to perform programming searches or provide suggestions on what type of new shows you might like.
-You will have to pay more for a universal remote with these features, though.
+You will have to pay more for a universal remote with these features.

-Ease of Use
+- Ease of Use

 If you’re the kind of person who sees all of the buttons on a universal remote and has a panic attack, thinking back to your days of using a scientific calculator in high school math class, you will want a remote that’s easy to use.
 Some universal remotes incorporate touch screens, programmable buttons, or voice commands to simplify your interaction with them.

-Incorporating All Kinds of Technology
+- Incorporating All Kinds of Technology

-The best universal remotes can control more than just the TV obviously.
-After all, if you’re purchasing a universal remote, you want it to run your set top box, DVD/Blu-ray player, and sound system.
+The best universal remotes can control more than just the TV, obviously.
+After all, if you’re purchasing a universal remote, you want it to run your set-top box, DVD/Blu-ray player, and sound system.
 But some newer universal remotes can control other smart appliances in your home too.
 Just make sure any universal remote you pick has compatibility features so it can handle any older devices in your home.

 Mistakes to Avoid